 - Total healthcare costs related to mild TBI were higher for rural than urban children despite lower use of some health services.
 (PMID: 30507042)

 - NICHD collaborated with leaders at NIH and other agencies to improve outcomes for people with TBI.
 The institute played a key role in the 1998 Consensus Development Conference on the Rehabilitation of Persons with Traumatic Brain Injury.
 In 2011, NICHD scientists were appointed to a blue-ribbon panel established to review medical rehabilitation research at NIH and identify promising research opportunities.

-- The institute, through its Section on Quantitative Imaging and Tissue Sciences, is participating in a Center for Neuroscience and Regenerative Medicine project to improve the accuracy and reproducibility of findings using diffusion tensor imaging in TBI research.
+- The institute, through its Section on Quantitative Imaging and Tissue Sciences, is participating in a Center for Neuroscience and Regenerative Medicine (now the Military Traumatic Brain Injury Initiative) project to improve the accuracy and reproducibility of findings using diffusion tensor imaging in TBI research.

 - The Medical Rehabilitation Research Resource Network is made up of six resource centers nationwide whose mission is to support rehabilitation researchers.